 Good Hotel Guide Review

-‘Great for a relaxing time’, Lynda and Malcolm Cook’s ‘delightful’ B&B has ‘fabulous’ views stretching across Falmouth Bay.
-The ‘friendly’ hosts welcome guests with a drink and lemon drizzle cake and provide tips on what to see and do in the area.
-‘Shipshape’ bedrooms of the Edwardian town house are well supplied (fresh milk for hot drinks, filtered water, biscuits, spoiling toiletries, fluffy bathrobes); binoculars in sea-view rooms.
-Panoramas can be enjoyed in the lounge over a Cornish cream tea.
-The ‘beautiful’ garden at the back has a sun deck.
-Guests wanting to explore might ask for a picnic hamper, before embarking on a coastal ramble or trip to the beach.
-Breakfast has ‘first-class’ choices: home-made preserves, honey, fresh fruit or a Cornish cooked.
+‘Fabulous’ views stretch across Falmouth Bay from Lynda and Malcolm Cook’s relaxing B&B. The ‘friendly’ hosts welcome guests with a drink and home-baked cake, and provide tips on what to see and do in the area.
+‘Shipshape’ bedrooms on the first and second floors of the Edwardian town house are well supplied with filtered water, biscuits, fresh milk for hot drinks, toiletries and fluffy bathrobes; sea-view rooms have binoculars, too.
+Take a Cornish cream tea in the lounge; in sunshine, sit on the deck in the ‘beautiful’ rear garden.
+Breakfast has ‘first-class’ choices: home-made preserves, local cheese, a Cornish cooked.
+Ask for a picnic hamper before embarking on a coastal ramble or a trip to the beach.

 22 Gyllyngvase Terrace

-lounge, bar, breakfast room, free Wi-Fi, in-room TV (Freeview), garden, sun deck.
+lounge, bar, breakfast room, in-room TV (Freeview), garden, sun deck.

 all ages welcomed.

-allowed in some bedrooms by arrangement (not unattended), lounge, bar, garden on a lead.
+allowed in some bedrooms by arrangement (not unattended), on a lead in lounge, bar and garden.